szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 Not everyone does the unstructured data part.
 I leave it up to the candidate whether they want to try it.

+I should note that I don't care if they got through the whole thing, or got a perfect solution.
+I'm more interested in whether they tried, what approach they took, how far they got, and if they're able to articulate how it went.

 ## Step 4b.
 Review the take-home and do a follow-up phone call.

 I always do a phone call when I'm done reviewing the take-homes, to give the person a chance to tell me